rodeoflagellum/rodeoflagellum.github.io/_posts/2022-06-09-for-biosecurity-tournament.md

 ### Pandemic Prevention and Preparedness

+Find the question here: <https://www.metaculus.com/questions/11274/international-pandemic-treaty-before-2025/>

 > The idea of an international treaty on pandemic prevention and preparedness has been recently discussed.
 According to a March 2021 joint article by leaders of 23 countries as well as President of the European Council and Director-General of the World Health Organisation, the main goal of such a treaty would be to:
 >
-    > foster an all of government and all of society approach, strengthening national, regional and global capacities and resilience to future pandemics.
+> > foster an all of government and all of society approach, strengthening national, regional and global capacities and resilience to future pandemics.
 This includes greatly enhancing international co-operation to improve, for example, alert systems, data-sharing, research and local, regional and global production and distribution of medical and public health counter-measures such as vaccines, medicines, diagnostics and personal protective equipment.
 >
 > According to the European Council, the following are the anticipated next steps of the planned treaty:
 >
-    > The intergovernmental negotiating body, tasked with drafting and negotiating this international instrument, will hold its next meeting by 1 August 2022, to discuss progress on a working draft.
+> > The intergovernmental negotiating body, tasked with drafting and negotiating this international instrument, will hold its next meeting by 1 August 2022, to discuss progress on a working draft.
 It will then deliver a progress report to the 76th World Health Assembly in 2023, with the aim to adopt the instrument by 2024.
 >
 > The purpose of this question is to understand the potential of this treaty to be adopted.
 >